oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ### Append snippets

 The feature development consists of the following design stages:
-- Create a feature draft - implement a high level scenario that covers the story.
+- Create a feature draft - implement a high-level scenario that covers the story.
-  At this stage, you should have clear understanding of the business outcome that is achieved by the feature test automation.
+  At this stage, you should have a clear understanding of the business outcome that is achieved by the feature test automation.
 - Specify all the scenarios that may happen when using the feature.
 Exact steps are steel not necessary.
 - Finalize the big picture of the implementation and plan the individual steps.

-Some of steps may be already fully automated.
+Some of the steps may be already fully automated.
 Ideally, you should automate the missing steps after you plan using them in your feature test scenarios.
 If feature functionality is already implemented, it is necessary to implement the behat steps involved in the feature testing.
-However, sometimes it is impossible to do right away (because of the incomplete feature implementation, blocking issues or missing imformation).
+However, sometimes it is impossible to do right away (because of the incomplete feature implementation, blocking issues or missing information).

-In this case you can temporarily mock the steps that are missing implementation.
+In this case, you can temporarily mock the steps that are missing implementation.

 A quick way to do so is to do a dry-run of your feature tests.
-In console, run the following command:
+In the console, run the following command:

 ```bash
 bin/behat path/to/your.feature --dry-run --append-snippets --snippets-type=regex
 ```

-The featue is executed in the *--dry-run* mode, and at the final stage of execution you are prompted to add undefined steps mock implementation to one of existing contexts.
+The featue is executed in the *--dry-run* mode, and at the final stage of execution you are prompted to add undefined steps mock implementation to one of the existing contexts.

 ### How to find the necessary step